biocore/qiime/doc/scripts/single_rarefaction.rst

 	**[OPTIONAL]**

 	`-`-small_included
-		samples containing fewer seqs than the rarefaction level are included in the output but not rarefied [default: False] `-`-lineages_included
+		Samples containing fewer seqs than the rarefaction level are included in the output but not rarefied [default: False] `-`-lineages_included
-		output rarefied otu tables will include taxonomic (lineage) information for each otu, if present in input otu table [default: False]
+		Output rarefied otu tables will include taxonomic (lineage) information for each otu, if present in input otu table [default: False]

 **Output:**